Margarita Forés: Culinary career

+Personal life and death

+Forés survived cancer twice, including thyroid cancer around 2006.
+She had a son, Jorge Amado (the namesake of her grandfather), who owns the Italian restaurant a mano and the Japanese restaurant Ramen Ron.

+Forés was found dead on February 11, 2025, inside her room at the Upper House hotel in Admiralty, Hong Kong.
+She had been returning to Manila from a trip to Morocco and Madrid, with a stopover in Hong Kong.
+Forés's family stated that her cause of death was cardiac arrest.

 Awards

-She was named Asia's Best Female Chef as part of the 2016 Asia's 50 Best Restaurants list, part of The World's 50 Best Restaurants.
+Forés was named Asia's Best Female Chef as part of the 2016 Asia's 50 Best Restaurants list, part of The World's 50 Best Restaurants.
 Forés admitted surprise at winning the award, comparing it to Miss Universe, and credited the victory to her work in promoting Filipino products both within the Philippines and abroad.
-She has recently been promoting Job's tears, a gluten-free grain grown in areas of the Philippines where rice does not grow successfully.
+She promoted Job's tears, a gluten-free grain grown in areas of the Philippines where rice does not grow successfully.

-Personal

-Forés has overcome cancer twice, including thyroid cancer around 2006.
-She has a son, Jorge Amado.
+In 2018, Forés was awarded the Order of the Star of Italy with the rank of Knight.
+On May 4, 2025, Forés was posthumously conferred with the Presidential Medal of Merit from President Bongbong Marcos for her services to the culinary field.